Weakly measured while loops: peeking at quantum states: Introduction

-In quantum computer science, \emph{while loops} usually do not hold centre stage.
-They are used often, but nearly always in a trivial way, for instance, when we say that a quantum algorithm is repeated until it succeeds.
-We will refer to this mundane use of while loops as \emph{test-restart loops}.
-Think of a classical computer controlling a quantum chip, checking whether the outcome of the quantum algorithm was successful and, if not, instructing the quantum chip to run it again -- there is nothing quantum about the while loop itself.
+In quantum computer science, \emph{while} loops do not hold centre stage.
+They are often used in a trivial way, for instance, when we say that a quantum algorithm is repeated until it succeeds.
+On the other hand, there are examples, such as Grover's algorithm, where a quantum operation is applied a fixed number of times, as in a \emph{for} loop.
+But, if a subroutine's behaviour is too costly (or even impossible) to predict, we require the use of a while loop to be sure it runs until the termination condition is met.

-This article implements the amplitude amplification quantum algorithm with a while loop at its core.
-Whereas the standard approach runs the algorithm for a predetermined number of iterations and then performs a projective measurement, our approach applies a \emph{weak measurement} on the quantum state in every iteration and stops only when success is certain.
-Such a while loop is arguably more interesting because we are, in some sense, monitoring an evolving quantum state in real time.
-Perhaps surprisingly, the quantum speed-up is maintained: on average, our approach requires a number of iterations quadratically smaller than any known classical algorithm.
-This is possible because the `monitoring' is achieved via weak measurements, which do not fully collapse the quantum state, but also provide little information on each application.

-This approach was first proposed by Mizel~\cite{Mizel} in 2008 with a treatment that is different from ours.
-In particular, we make the connection to while loops~\cite{YingLoop} and to weak measurements~\cite{ToddTutorial}.
-Furthermore, we take a different route to prove (in Section~\ref{sec:our_aaa}) that this approach yields the same time-complexity as the standard amplitude amplification algorithm.
-Understanding our proof requires no knowledge of mixed quantum states; instead, elementary trigonometry and a brief introduction to weak measurements (in Section~\ref{sec:weak_measurements}) suffice.
-This simpler presentation is accessible to a larger audience and gives more insight on the evolution of the quantum state throughout the algorithm.

-We also show (in Section~\ref{sec:comparison}) that our approach (as well as Mizel's) has essentially the same behaviour as a version of the algorithm that uses a simple test-restart loop.
-This means that our notion of while loop provides no algorithmic advantage.
-Instead, our results should be regarded as a step towards a better understanding of the role of while loops in quantum computer science.
-In the long term, this programme aims to facilitate development of quantum algorithms by identifying useful primitives and programming constructs that are native to quantum algorithms rather than classical ones.
+Measuring a quantum state perturbs it, so there is no way to test a while loop's termination condition without affecting the quantum computation.
+In this work, we propose a while loop primitive, which we call \(\kappa\)-while loop, where the detrimental effect of the measurement can be limited.
+The key component of a \(\kappa\)-while loop is the use of \emph{weak measurements} to test the termination condition of the loop.
+Loosely speaking, tuning the parameter \(\kappa\) -- known as the \emph{measurement strength} -- can reduce the amount of collapse, at the cost of gaining less information from each measurement.
+Under certain conditions, we may use \(\kappa\)-while loops to ``monitor'' a property of the evolving system throughout the iterations, stopping only when success is certain.

+We introduce two properties, \emph{active guarantee} and \emph{robustness}, that let us analyze the performance of \(\kappa\)-while loops.
+As proof of concept, we show that Grover's iteration satisfies these properties, thus allowing us to implement Grover's algorithm using a \(\kappa\)-while loop.
+We do not fix the number of iterations in advance, but knowledge of the database's size is still necessary to determine the value of \(\kappa\).